PhysBrain: Human Egocentric Data as a Bridge from Vision Language Models to Physical Intelligence: Egocentric Embodied Supervision

 \subsubsection{Data Sources and Domain Coverage}

-The proposed Egocentric2Embodiment Translation Pipeline is applied to large-scale human egocentric video corpora collected across three complementary domains: household, factory, and laboratory environments, as shown in Fig.\ref{fig:dataset_analysis}(a).
-Collectively, these corpora comprise thousands of hours of egocentric video and capture substantial variation in environmental context, object composition, and interaction patterns.
+The proposed Egocentric2Embodiment Translation Pipeline is applied to generate the \datasetName, a large-scale human egocentric video corpora collected across three complementary domains: household, factory, and laboratory environments.
+These corpora captures substantial variation in environmental context, object composition, and interaction patterns, as shown in Fig.\ref{fig:dataset_overview} and Fig.\ref{fig:dataset_sample}.

 Specifically, Ego4D represents open-world household activities and provides extensive geographic and contextual diversity.
 BuildAI captures real industrial workflows, emphasizing procedural regularity and dense hand visibility in factory environments.
 EgoDex focuses on laboratory settings and offers high-resolution egocentric manipulation sequences with fine-grained interaction cues.
 These sources differ systematically in spatial layout, object distribution, and task structure.
-The aggregation yields the Egocentric2Embodiment dataset with complementary coverage across the space of egocentric embodied experience.
+The aggregation yields the \datasetName dataset with complementary coverage across the space of egocentric embodied experience.